List of Family Matters characters

 Family Matters is an American sitcom revolving around the Winslow family, a middle-class African-American family living in Chicago.
 The series ran for nine seasons (eight of which were broadcast on ABC, one on CBS) and is a spin-off of Perfect Strangers.
-The series features a total of 12 main characters, some of which portrayed by multiple actors.
+The series features a total of 12 main characters, some of which have been portrayed by multiple actors.

 Casting

 Jo Marie Payton originally appeared on Perfect Strangers in 1987 in the recurring role of Harriette Winslow, the elevator operator for the Chicago Chronicle.
 Reginald VelJohnson later made one appearance on Perfect Strangers in the 1989 episode "Crimebusters" as Carl Winslow, policeman and husband of Harriette Winslow.
 Due to the large popularity of Payton's character with audiences, the character was spun off to its own show, Family Matters.
-While Payton, VelJohnson, and Telma Hopkins (as Harriette's widowed sister Rachel) were initially the stars of the show, centered around the Winslow family, Jaleel White was introduced as nerdy neighbor Steve Urkel during the middle of the first season in the episode "Laura's First Date"; Urkel, the lovesick pursuer of Laura Winslow (portrayed by Kellie Shanygne Williams), quickly became a popular breakout character with audiences.
+While Payton, VelJohnson, and Telma Hopkins (as Harriette's widowed sister Rachel) were initially the stars of the show, centered around the Winslow family, Jaleel White was introduced as nerdy neighbor, Steve Urkel, during the middle of the first season in the episode "Laura's First Date."
+Urkel, the lovesick pursuer of Laura Winslow (portrayed by Kellie Shanygne Williams), quickly became a popular breakout character with audiences.

 Shortly after the introduction of White as Steve Urkel, Shawn Harrison was cast in the role of Waldo Faldo, initially as the sidekick to a bully portrayed by Larenz Tate who terrorized everyone, and Urkel.
 When Tate and Harrison were offered the chance to return to the show on a recurring basis, only Harrison took up the offer.
 As a result, his character was rewritten to be the best friend of Eddie Winslow (portrayed by Darius McCrary).
 Harrison eventually joined the main cast in the 1992–1993 season.
 Soon after, Michelle Thomas was cast in the role of Myra Monkhouse, love interest and later girlfriend of Steve Urkel.
 Thomas was initially only scheduled to appear occasionally, but became a permanent member of the main cast in the 1994-1995 season.
 In the 1996–1997 season, Orlando Brown was added to the cast as Jerry Jamal "3J" Jameson, a troubled youth mentored by Urkel, who later becomes the foster child of the Winslows.